cev-api/minecraft-server-scanner/README.md

 - **Minecraft integration:** Export any `.txt` list into `%APPDATA%\.minecraft\servers.dat` (creates a one-time `.bak` backup if none exists).
 - **Player filter:** Only show severs that have currently active players.
 - **Shows Players:** You can see and search who's currently playing on the detected servers.
+- **Logs Players:** Keeps a list of all discovered players and the last server they were in.
 - **Cracked:** Shows which servers are cracked.

 ---